Nethum1/Car-Parking-Control-System-Using-VHDL/README.md

 # Car-Parking-Control-System-Using-VHDL
 A VHDL-based car parking system using FSM with sensor input, password verification, LED indicators, and 7-segment display.
 Simulates entry control and vehicle flow with a testbench and waveform validation in Vivado.

-🚗Car Parking System using VHDL and FSM
+🚗 Car Parking System using VHDL and FSM

 This project implements a Car Parking System using VHDL based on a Finite State Machine (FSM) architecture.
 It simulates the behavior of a real-world automated parking gate system, with access control via password input and vehicle detection using front and back sensors.

 🔧 Key Features:

-FSM-Based Design: Includes states such as IDLE, WAIT_PASSWORD, WRONG_PASS, RIGHT_PASS, and STOP for handling parking logic.
+* FSM-Based Design: Includes states such as IDLE, WAIT_PASSWORD, WRONG_PASS, RIGHT_PASS, and STOP for handling parking logic.

 Sensor Input:

-Front Sensor: Detects vehicles approaching the gate.
+* Front Sensor: Detects vehicles approaching the gate.

-Back Sensor: Confirms vehicle has passed through the gate.
+* Back Sensor: Confirms vehicle has passed through the gate.

 Password Verification:

-A 2-part binary password must be entered.
+* A 2-part binary password must be entered.

-Correct password → Green LED blinks.
+* Correct password → Green LED blinks.

-Incorrect password → Red LED blinks until correct input.
+* Incorrect password → Red LED blinks until correct input.

 Visual Indicators:

-7-Segment Displays show system state.
+* 7-Segment Displays show system state.

-LEDs provide visual access feedback (entry granted/denied).
+* LEDs provide visual access feedback (entry granted/denied).

 Simulation:

-Fully verified using testbench in Vivado or ModelSim.
+* Fully verified using testbench in Vivado or ModelSim.

-Includes waveform output for validation.
+*Includes waveform output for validation.

 🛠️ Tools & Technologies:

-VHDL (RTL Design)
+* VHDL (RTL Design)

 * Vivado (Simulation & Synthesis)